 These consist of duck down, goose down, or feather fill; and are amongst the most popular choice of pillow fills.
 Feathers are one of the fluffiest and lightest materials out there, which gives a very soft and fluffy look to your pillow.
 The only drawback of this pillow is that it easily molds your head in the way and may also cause your head to sink in the pillow.
 Or may get as flat as a pancake!
 But you can easily fluff it up back to normal.

 Well, can a Wool filled pillow helps you sleep better?
 Wool filled pillows are super durable and can last you years without losing their shape.
-Most wool pillows can also be adjusted according to your comfort level.
-Have a look at Down Under Bedding Washable Wool Pillow.
+Most wool pillows can also be adjusted according to your comfort level and they're washable too!
+Take a look at Down Under Bedding Washable Wool Pillow.

-This is one of the most popular pillows- Silk filled pillow; it serves as a great option for all position sleepers.
+This is one of the most popular pillows.
+Silk filled pillow serve as a great option for all position sleepers.
 They are also a great option for hot sleepers as silk helps wicks away moisture from your body, helping you stay dry and comfy during the night.

 Hope this helps!